Cray-HPE/docs-csm/operations/lock_and_unlock_nodes.md

 # Lock and Unlock Nodes

-Starting with Shasta v1.4, CAPMC and FAS have the ability to ignore mangement nodes by honoring a lock state, however this ability is turned off by default.
+Starting with Shasta v1.4, CAPMC and FAS have the ability to ignore management nodes by honoring a lock state, however this ability is turned off by default.
 The administrator must lock the management nodes to prevent unwanted actions from affecting these nodes.